leosimone/projectGenesis/readme.txt

 This project took me out of my confort zone for a few days.
 I wasn't dealing with front-end for quite a while, specially without any frameworks, so I had to remember some aspects of the technology.
 I didn't managed my days very well, spent too much time tryng to fetch and create a table that was getting and storing the informations correctly, what led me to have very few time with functions and styling.
 I decided to deliver my project, in the correct deadline, without some requirements (such as tests) instead of asking more time.
+Probably I will work on this with time and try to make it perfect.

 I do know that this is not my best product, but considering the difficulties I'm ok.